cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 on {{JKX18}}.

-The following list enumerates important functional differences that were made as part of the protocol specification process to address applicaton or implementation considerations.
+The following list enumerates important functional differences that were made as part of the protocol specification process to address application or implementation considerations.

 - Clients construct envelope contents without revealing the password to the